PlasmaFAIR/intro_to_automation/2_packaging/README.md

 Entry points and scripts
 ------------------------

-While we've now made it much easier to install our script and to use it as a module in other tools and software, we seem to have made it more difficult to use from the command line.
+While we've now made it much easier to install our script and to use it as a module in other tools and software, we seem to have made it more difficult to use from the command line!
 To recover this ability, we can create an "entry point", a mechanism that aids discoverability.
+Entry points are "ways in" to our library or program, the functions that we expect users to call for normal workflows.

 To add a console script entry point, we need to add a key under the `[project.scripts]` table in `pyproject.toml` with the following